-That being said, let’s see what are the best areas to stay in Dublin, more specifically.
+Let’s see what are the best areas to stay in Dublin, more specifically.
 In each of these areas I selected the BEST hotels for you and grouped them by budget for your convenience:

-First of all, which area should you choose?
+So, which area should you choose?

 Now that you understand what’s the center of Dublin, it’s time to decide which area to choose for your vacation, depending on what type of traveler you are.
 To make your task as easy as possible, I will give you my personalized recommendations below for where to stay in Dublin:

 - Where to stay in Dublin for luxury: The Docklands

 - Best area to stay in Dublin for budget travelers: Smithfield

 - Where to stay in Dublin for a local, traditional atmosphere: Stoneybatter

 - Where to stay in Dublinfa for shopping: O’Connell Street or Grafton Street